UrAvgWeeb/uravgweeb.github.io/README.md

 # uravgweeb.github.io

-this project is about teaching html and promoting me and my friends projects if you are intrested conatct me: UrAvgWeeb#5602
+this project is about teaching html and css, promoting me and my friends projects if you are intrested conatact me: UrAvgWeeb#5602